d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 # Implementation of Recurrent Neural Networks from Scratch
 :label:`chapter_rnn_scratch`

-In this section we implement a language model from scratch.
+In this section we implement a language model introduce in :numref:`chapter_rnn` from scratch.
 It is based on a character-level recurrent neural network trained on H. G. Wells' *The Time Machine*.
-As before, we start by reading the data set first, which is introduced in :numref:`chapter_text_preprocessing`.
-We only use the first $10,000$ tokens in the data set to make the training easy.
+As before, we start by reading the data set first, which is introduced in :numref:`chapter_language_model`.

 ```{.python .input  n=14}
 %matplotlib inline